SparkPost/support-docs/support/faq/sparkpost-eu-faq.md

 |   Default tracking domain   |   eu.spgo.io   |

-## How do you migrate from SparkPost to SparkPost EU?

-There’s currently no way to directly migrate, but if you already have an active US account, you’re welcome to set up an account in the EU using the same sending domain.
-Within the next few weeks we’ll be putting together a “Sparkpost to SparkPost EU migration guide” like we have for some of our competitors.
-Some things to keep in mind if you want to switch to a new EU account:
-Don’t forget to export your suppression list from your US based SparkPost account and import it to your EU based SparkPost account.
-This is probably the most important step!
-We detail that in our [onboarding doc](https://www.sparkpost.com/docs/getting-started/getting-started-sparkpost/#important-coming-from-other-email-services) if you’d like more details.
-If you send significant volumes on a dedicated IP you’ll need to warm up the new IP(s).
-Here’s [an overview](https://www.sparkpost.com/docs/deliverability/ip-warm-up-overview/) to help you out on that.

 ## Can I use the same domain in a SparkPost account and SparkPost EU account?

 Yes.